Keeping your dog in shape is an important part of dog wellness, but it’s also crucial to provide mental stimulation and enrichment for your dog.

 Enrichment that stimulates any of the five senses.
 Nosework is another good example.

 - Bubbles, bubbles, and bubbles!
+You can even buy bacon-flavored bubbles for dogs.
+No joke.

 - Herbs and spices.
 Mint and cinnamon are not toxic and can be added to pet toys to encourage sniffing.